marklchaves/aurora/README.md

-# Aurora
+# Template Aurora

-## A single page website for learning Bootstrap 4
+## A single page website template built on Bootstrap 4

 Template Aurora is a minimalist single page website built on Bootstrap 4.
 It's simple, responsive, and fast.